sdil/personal-blog/content/projects/index.md

 ![raudhah ilmi](raudhahilmi.png)

-This is a special project built for my wife's business.
+This is a special project built for my lovely wife's business.

 **Objective**: Dropship agents to be able to calculate shipping price, submit orders and tracking orders easily even from a mobile phone.